Top 5 Web Design Agencies in the World

 A: A quick answer, as usual, it depends.
 Let’s take a standard website for a SaaS web startup as an example.
 Usually, it has a few pages like the homepage, product page, about page, careers, contacts, and a couple more simple pages.

-A web design agency will start with 2 weeks of discovery and research to understand your goals and requirements, analyze the competition, and gather design references.
-Then, your web designers will work on wireframes to establish core layouts and visual design concepts to determine the look and feel of a future website.
+A web design company will start with 2 weeks of discovery and research to understand your goals and requirements, analyze the competition, and gather design references.
+Then, your designers will work on wireframes to establish core layouts and web design concepts to determine the look and feel of a future website.
 That’s another 4–6 weeks.

 Once the concept has been established, they will proceed with designing all graphics, animations, photos/videos as well as creating responsive designs for each page.
-For our hypothetical website, this design production process might take about 8 weeks.
-Web development can often run in parallel with design production and take 6–10 weeks, depending on the technical requirements.
+For our hypothetical site, this website design production process might take about 8 weeks.
+Web development can often run in parallel with web design production and take 6–10 weeks, depending on the technical requirements.

 To summarize, a “simple” custom website with 5–7 pages could take 16–18 weeks from start to finish.

 Be aware of the charlatans who promise the impossible (We’ll do it in 2 weeks for $10k).
-Most likely, they’re just using a cheap template they’ve already sold to hundreds of unsuspecting clients.
+Most likely, they’re just using a cheap template they’ve already sold to hundreds of unsuspecting clients, especially if they’re based in the United States.

 Q: What is the web design process?

 A: You can quickly tell how competent a web design company is just by looking at their process.
-The best agencies work as one team with the client and are very transparent about everything they do.
+The best agencies work as one team with the client’s digital marketing department and are very transparent about everything they do.
 Here are some typical steps of the web design process you should expect from an agency:

 - Discovery.
-Any established design firm will start with a series of workshops with the client to transfer knowledge, understand their goals, define the target audience, audit your current website, and gather all needed project requirements.
+Any established web agency will start with a series of workshops with the client to transfer knowledge, understand their goals, define the target audience, audit your current website, and gather all needed project requirements.
 Often, their user researcher will interview your customers to uncover their needs and motivations.
+Web designers should also participate in that process to get the right perspective.
+Even though some clients are skeptical about investing in discovery, it’s the most important phase of the whole web design process.

 - Wireframing and UX Design.
-A good web designer in 2019 is, first and foremost, a talented UX designer.
-Modern sites are more about user experience than visual design.
+A good web designer in 2020 is, first and foremost, a talented UX designer.
+Modern sites are more about usability than graphic design.
 That said, you should expect your web design company to create a site map and customer journey map to define how the user will navigate.
 Then, they will create wireframes for each page to determine key layouts and content organization.
-Some agencies will validate these wireframes on real users to get their initial feedback early on before going too far in the design process.
+Some forward-thinking agencies will test the web designs on potential users to get their initial feedback early on before going too far in the web design process.

 - Visual Design Concept.
 While the previous phase is all about user experience and interactions, the visual design concept is purely aesthetics.
-Here, a design agency will explore a few directions for the look and feel of your website based on their research and your brand identity.
+Here, a digital marketing agency will explore a few graphic and web design directions for the look and feel of your website based on their research and your brand identity.
 You can also run it by your customers to see what resonates with them the most.

-- Development.
+- Web Development.
 First of all, web developers will convert all designs into HTML/CSS/JS code.
 Sometimes, you may want to add new content or manage existing pages without the developer’s help, so you’ll need to implement a CMS.
-We won’t go into detail on the web development process since our article is about design.
+We won’t go into detail on the web development process since our article is about web design, but we recommend hiring a company from the United States versus an offshore one.
 In all cases, your web design company will stay around continuously reviewing the work-in-progress results from your developers to ensure what they implement is consistent with the designs they created.
+It’s also very important to ensure that your website is optimized for people with disabilities by following the web accessibility standards.

-Q: Where are the best web design agencies located?
+Q: Where are the best web design companies located?

 A: Many times, the best web design agency is the one that’s close to you.
-Working with local design firms eliminates many inconveniences of remote work, and you don’t need to worry about cultural differences and language barrier issues.
-However, there are a few cities with a high concentration of the world’s top web design companies:
+Working with local web design firms eliminates many inconveniences of remote work, and you don’t need to worry about cultural differences and language barrier issues.
+However, there are a few cities in the United States and Europe with a high concentration of web designers and the world’s top web design companies:

 - San Francisco.
 Most web design firms here cater to tech companies ranging from startups to industry leaders.
 San Francisco-based agencies are the experts when it comes to building a website for a startup or app.
 They know how to masterfully merge the brand and user experience to create a world-class website.

 - New York City.
 Many fashion brands and financial services businesses call the Big Apple their home.
-It’s no surprise that NYC has a lot of traditional ad agencies who also design websites and run campaigns for those clients.
+It’s no surprise that NYC has a lot of traditional digital marketing agencies who also design websites and run campaigns for those clients.
+Freelance web designers at a lower price point are readily available and can usually be found in Brooklyn.

 - Los Angeles.
-Everything here revolves around the movie production and music industries.
+Everything in digital marketing here revolves around the movie production and music industries.
 Most LA-based web design companies specialize in interactive web experiences with a significant emphasis on 3D, video, and special effects.
-They mainly design sites for movies or music artists.
+They mainly design a web presence for movies or music artists.

 - London.
 Many traditional businesses reside in the UK capital, including finance, fashion, and consulting firms.
 London is world-famous for its brand identity agencies, but these firms design high-quality websites too.